 During the current year, the municipality started utilising the services of a debt collector as part of its implementation of the debt collection and credit control policy which has contributed to a reduction in the year to year debt impairment movement.

 The Council took a resolution to write-off all outstanding traffic fines that are older than two years at reporting date as uncollectible.

-0004

 Figures in Rand 2024 2023

-1 igaics in rand 2024 2020

 12. Prepayments

 Prepayments